buildvoc/mapbox-gl_deck.gl_turf.js-ts/README.md

 ### `NB`
-- This app uses my free tier mapbox token which will be removed from the repo after the assessment has been completed.
+- This app needs a mapbox access token hence you should have an operational mapbox account.

 ### `URL`
 - https://luminous-begonia-781683.netlify.app/